ktrieu/new-website/blog/protected/bootloader/part-1.md

 There are a few choices for this, but we’ll be using QEMU.
 This post is already getting pretty long, so I’ll let you figure out how to [install it](https://www.qemu.org/download/) on your system of choice.
 Come back once you’re done.

-Ok, now that QEMU is installed, we need to get it UEFI compatible.
-UEFI itself needs code on the firmware side to work, for example, the code you (eventually) call when you call `.stdout().write()`.
-If you buy a real computer, the manufacturer writes that code.
+...

+Ok, now that QEMU is installed, we need to load it with a UEFI implementation, that is, the code that implements the UEFI APIs we call.
+If you buy a real computer, this would be provided as firmware by the manufacturer of your motherboard.
 For QEMU, there is OVMF, an open-source implementation of the UEFI standard.
 You’ll need to get an image of the UEFI code (a `.fd` file) and then tell QEMU to use it.

 On Linux, you can get OVMF via your package manager: